sathiyaraj-sridhar/percona-xtradb-cluster/wiki/dev-environment.md

 wget https://downloads.percona.com/downloads/Percona-XtraDB-Cluster-80/Percona-XtraDB-Cluster-8.0.35/binary/redhat/9/x86_64/percona-xtradb-cluster-server-8.0.35-27.1.el9.x86_64.rpm -P docker/context/binary
 ```

-**Step 4:** Build the base image.
+**Step 4:** Build the base container image.

 ```bash
 docker image build -t pxc-base:dev -f docker/dockerfile.base.dev docker/context
 ```

-**Step 5:** Build the PXC image.
-Suppose if you built separate base image for production and named `pxc-base:prd`, you can use `--build-arg="ENV=prd"` flag to change the `ENV` arguments value in the `dockerfile.pxc.8.0.35`.
+**Step 5:** Build the PXC container image.
+Suppose if you built separate base container image for production and named `pxc-base:prd`, you can use `--build-arg="ENV=prd"` flag to change the `ENV` arguments value in the `dockerfile.pxc.8.0.35`.

 ```bash
 docker image build -t pxc:v8.0.35 -f docker/dockerfile.pxc.8.0.35 docker/context
 ```

-## Configure PXC
+## Configure Percona XtraDB Cluster

 When running the cluster setup, it is crucial to maintain quorum for cluster stability.
-So, we are going to provision three nodes, each being a Docker container.
-We have already stored the configuration for each node in the `source/conf` directory.
+So, I am going to provision three nodes, each being a Docker container.
+I have already stored the configuration for each node in the `source/conf` directory.
 You can get the configuration template from their official documentation [^3].

 The `initialize.txt` file contains a MySQL ALTER statement that modifies the password for the `root` user to **root**.